How long after a car accident can you claim?

 How long will it take to have my claim processed?

-According to the General Insurance Code of Practice, your insurer has 10 business days from the day they receive your claim to respond with the outcome or to let you know if they need more time to collect information or conduct further investigation.
+According to the General Insurance Code of Practice, your insurer has 10 business days from the day it receives your claim to respond with the outcome or to let you know if it needs more time to collect information or conduct further investigation.

-If they do need more time, they must tell you what else they need from you, give you an estimated time frame for completion and inform you of their progress at least every 20 business days.
+If your insurer does need more time, it must tell you what else it needs from you, give you an estimated time frame for completion and inform you of its progress at least every 20 business days.

 If you're injured or your property is damaged in a car accident, it can take weeks or even months to assess the true cost of fixing what's wrong.